 Find an example of a Facebook Dynamic products ad from Eton shirts below.

-With Dynamic Ads, you can target users on different devices such as the desktop and mobile devices on Facebook, Instagram, Messenger, and the Audience network.
+With Dynamic Ads, you can target users on different devices such as desktop and mobile devices on Facebook, Instagram, Messenger, and the Audience network.
 It is also great for driving social traffic to your product pages on your website.
-These help you to increase your ROAS greatly.
+These help you to increase your ROAS significantly.
 For a complete guide on how Facebook Dynamic Ads works and how to set it up, check out this blog post – Facebook Dynamic Ads: the complete guide.